cpp-neuro/FeatureSelectionWithCustumAlgorithm/README.md

 Feature Selection with multiple classifier

+the first column is the class and  the rest of the columns are the data in the cvs file
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.